Interested? See

 Delivery

-One in four people will experience mental health issues during their lives.
 As a mental health nurse you’ll help people to work towards recovery with the aim of living fulfilling lives in society.
+We offer a choice of in-person or blended learning delivery.

 Why study with us

 • As a UK student on this programme you'll be eligible for a £5,000 NHS Learning Support Fund.
-This doesn’t have to be paid back after finishing your mental health nursing degree.
+You'll also be eligible for a specialist subject payment of £1,000 per year for studying mental health (new students only).
+This doesn’t have to be paid back after finishing your degree.

-• The curriculum addresses National Benchmarks and is split between 50% theoretical study and 50% practical clinical experience.
+• The course is split between 50% theoretical study and 50% practical clinical experience.
+You'll work with other students who’ve chosen the same field of nursing as you.

 Interested?